Leen15/aws-resizer/readme.md

 Simple page for upload an image file (max size 10M)

 **/get/ID**
-Return the remote image
+Return a json with the remote image url

 **/get/ID?size=WIDTHxHEIGHT**
-Return the remote image with this size if allowed.
+Return a json with the remote image url with this size if allowed.
 If this resized image doesn't exist on S3 the service resizes the original image and upload it to S3.

+**/get/ID?mode=show**
+Show the remote image

+**/get/ID?mode=redirect**
+Redirect to the path of remote image